UrbanIntelligence/WPI-CS525-DS595-Fall22/Project1/README.md

 ## Deliverables

-Please compress your mdp_dp.py file into a zipped file (firstName_lastName_hw1.zip) and submit it to Canvas.
+Please keep your py file name to "mdp_dp.py" and submit it to Canvas.

 ## Grading
 * policy evaluation (20 points)